• Skip to primary navigation

 • Make the rice according to directions.
 Store in the refrigerator overnight before using it in this recipe.
 NOTE: Fresh rice will get mushy in this recipe.
 It's always best to use cold rice.

-• Lightly beat eggs with 1 teaspoon sugar and 2 teaspoon of soy sauce.
+• Lightly beat eggs with 1 tsp sugar and 2 tsp of soy sauce.
 I usually cook this like an omelet and then dice it.

 • Dice the Spam.
 Brown the spam in a little oil.
 Remove from the pan and set aside.